 Income Eligibility

-• Income is calculated using MAGI methodology under 42 USC 1396a(e)(14), with adjustments specified in the Pathways demonstration approval
+• Income is counted using the Modified Adjusted Gross Income (MAGI) method, with the adjustments specified in the Pathways demonstration approval.

 Categorical Eligibility